giandos200/PySpark-Alternative-Leas-Squares-MF-optimization/README.md

-# PySpark Alternating Least Squares implemetation with K-core preprocessing, different Splitting strategies and Evaluation metrics (cornacchia-malitesta-big-data)
+# PySpark Alternating Least Squares implemetation with K-core preprocessing, different Splitting strategies and Evaluation metrics
-Reproduction of Koren, et al. ["Matrix Factorization Techniques for Rcommender Systems"](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5197422), IEEE 2009.
+In this repository we reproduce the model proposed by Koren et al. ["Matrix Factorization Techniques for Recommender Systems"](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5197422), IEEE 2009.
-The repositories implement a classic Recommender Systems Pipeline, i.e., from item filterin (K-core), to model training-evaluation and recommendation, in a PySpark scalable procedure.
+We implement a classic Recommender Systems Pipeline, i.e., from item filtering (K-core) to model training-evaluation and recommendation in a PySpark scalable procedure.

-bla bla

 # Alternating Least Squares (ALS)
 Alternative Least Squares is a matrix-factorization optimization techniques to train sparse User-Item Rating matrix for scalability improvements.